KyraElkassar/KyraElkassar.github.io/about-me.md

 ## About Me
-Currently, I am a Senior at Morgan State University, located in Baltimore, Maryland.
-I am pursuing a Bachelor’s degree in Computer Science.
-My expected graduation date is in 2025.
+Welcome to my website!
+My name is Kyra Elkassar and I am a rising sophmore who attends Towson University in Towson, MD.
+I am an Information Technology and with my degree I aspire to work in the BioTechnology field.
+I find it very intriguing how a company can interconnect biological sciences and technoligical sciences in order to best succeed their buisness processes.
+Knowing these sciences and advancing these technologies can greatly improve the lives of humans.

 [Linkedin Profile](https://www.linkedin.com/in/michael-adeleke-4a1228217/)